pmcollins/gumdrop/gumdrop.json/README.md

 {"age":111,"name":{"first":"Bilbo","last":"Baggins"}}
 ```

-We set up our JsonConverter to be able to build the member `Name` object, by calling `addSubFields`
+We set up our JsonConverter to be able to build the member `Name` object, by calling `addSubConverter`

 ```java